dansmyers/Algorithms/README.md

 2. Satisfactory.
 3. Excellent, complete and correct with an attention to detail and insight that goes beyond satisfactory.

+Your team can earn a **bonus point** on a quiz if either:

+1. Every member of the team earns a 2 or 3.
+2. The team as a whole improves compared to the previous sprint quiz.

 ### Final Letter Grades

 **To earn a B-**, you must meet the following six criteria: